 Spend the rest of the afternoon exploring the sights of Casco Viejo.
 Make sure not to miss the Bibliotheca de Bidebarrieta.
 The inside of the building is incredibly beautiful.
 There is no entrance fee or registration upon entering so you can just walk in and head up to the second floor to enjoy the amazing architecture.
 If you have the time, just pick out one of the many books and have a quick read – just like the locals do.

 After exploring Casco Viejo or after relaxing on the beach, it’s time to head back to the hotel to refresh and get ready for dinner.
 If you like to select your restaurant on Tripadvisor before heading out, I’d recommend you reserve a table one day ahead.
 The good restaurants in Bilbao fill up quickly with the number of visitors constantly growing.
-If you just want to look around for a good option, it is best to head back into Casco Viejo – you will find lots of good restaurants that serve pintxos, Spanish tapas or other delicious meals.
+But if you just want to look around for a good option, it is best to head back into Casco Viejo – there you will find lots of good restaurants that serve pintxos, Spanish tapas or other delicious meals.

 Bilbao Itinerary Day 2 – rainy day activities